 Grapefruit's "diet food" rep might be justified: one study found that when people simply ate grapefruit with each meal, they lost up to 3 1/2 pounds over three months.
 Grapefruit may help manage appetite by lowering insulin levels, say researchers.

-Try pairing protein-rich foods with a carbohydrate (think some almonds with an orange) or snacking on roasted chickpeas, which are a good natural mix of carbs and protein.
+Try pairing protein-rich foods with a carbohydrate (say, some almonds with an orange) or snacking on roasted chickpeas, which offer a good natural mix of carbs and protein.
 They're also high in fiber, which research suggests may help prevent weight gain and even may help you lose weight.
-Carbohydrates provide both your body and brain with energy, plus protein-rich foods help fill you up because they break down more slowly in the body.
+Carbohydrates provide both your body and your brain with energy, plus protein-rich foods help fill you up because they break down more slowly in the body.

 Because they're cold, you have to savor them slowly to avoid brain freeze (ouch!).
-Research shows that eating slowly helps you cut down on how much you eat because you can register how full you are.
+Research shows that eating slowly helps you cut down on how much you eat because you have time to register how full you are.
 You'll get a lot of sweet satisfaction for just a handful of calories.